PBS Development Services wants to help stations engage an untapped audience during March pledge drive by acquiring new donors via social media.

 Goodworld launched in 2015 and now works with more than 2,500 nonprofits, according to Rob Hayes, Goodworld’s director of partner success.

-The PBS pilot will try to determine whether Goodworld can provide a new acquisition stream of microtransactions, said Chas Offutt, senior director of development services for PBS Digital.
+The PBS pilot will try to determine whether Goodworld can provide a new acquisition stream of microtransactions, said Chas Offutt, senior director of development services for PBS Development.
 The effort is meant to augment and enhance pledge rather than replace any current fundraising.

 “It’s less about the actual gift that [users] make, but engagement as a whole,” Offutt said.
 “Can you drive excitement and fandom around engagement?”